Immersion-Dojo/ai-language-explainer/README.md

 # GPT Explainer for Anki

-This addon generates explainations for Japanese language learning cards using OpenAI's GPT-4o.
+This addon generates explanations for Japanese language learning cards using OpenAI's GPT-4o.

 ## Features

-- Automatically generates explainations for words based on their definition, example sentence, and context
+- Automatically generates explanations for words based on their definition, example sentence, and context
-- Creates high-quality audio recordings of the explainations using VOICEVOX (requires VOICEVOX to be running)
+- Creates high-quality audio recordings of the explanations using VOICEVOX (requires VOICEVOX to be running)
 - Works with any note type (configurable fields)
-- Adds a button during review to generate explainations on demand
+- Adds a button during review to generate explanations on demand

 ## Setup

 1. Install the addon through Anki's addon manager
-2. Go to Tools > GPT Explaination Settings
+2. Go to Tools > GPT Language Explainer Settings
 3. Select your note type (e.g., "Ray's Sentence Mining")
 4. Configure the input fields (word, sentence, definition, picture)
-5. Configure the output fields (explaination, explaination audio)
+5. Configure the output fields (explanation, explanation audio)
 6. Enter your OpenAI API key
 7. Customize the GPT prompt if desired
 8. Click Save